+Along with the salary and wage increase was an increase in employee benefits in 2021 as compared to 2020.
+Miscellaneous personnel expense accounted for the largest portion of the cost, which was an increase of \$774.3 thousand over 2020.
+Acquisition related costs included in this line were \$825.5 thousand.
+The cost of the 401-K retirement plan increased \$856.5 thousand for 2021 as compared to 2020.
+2021 included \$345 thousand for 2020's employer match.
+The contribution portion relating to the discretionary profit-sharing percentage was 5.0% in 2021 compared to 4.6% for 2020.
+Workers compensation increased \$184 thousand compared to 2020 with the bureau issuing three dividend checks totaling \$185.9 thousand in 2020.
+Overall, employee benefits increased \$1.7 million or 30.7% from 2020.

 Along with the salary and wage increase was a slight increase in employee benefits in 2020 as compared to 2019.
 Employee group insurance accounted for the largest portion of the cost, which was an increase of \$441.6 thousand over 2019.
 This was due to an increase in the cost to provide to a larger number of employees along with a higher level of medical claims.
 The cost of the 401-K retirement plan decreased \$185.1 thousand for 2020 as compared to 2019.
 The contribution portion relating to the discretionary profit-sharing percentage was 4.6% in 2020 compared to 5.25% for 2019.
-Workers compensation decreased \$173.1 thousand compared to 2019 with the bureau issuing three dividend checks totaling \$185.9 thousand.
+Workers compensation decreased \$173.1 thousand compared to 2019 due to the bureau issuing three dividend checks.
 Overall, employee benefits increased \$43.0 thousand or 0.8% from 2019.

-Along with the salary and wage increase was an increase in employee benefits in 2019 as compared to 2018.
-Employee group insurance accounted for the largest portion of the cost, which was an increase of \$775.6 thousand over 2018.
-This was due to an increase in the cost to provide to a larger number of employees along with a higher level of medical claims.
-The cost of the 401-K retirement plan also increased \$198.3 thousand for 2019 as compared to 2018.
-Overall, employee benefits increased \$1.4 million or 35.1% from 2018.

-Net occupancy expense typically increases as the Company expands, which is what has occurred for 2018 through 2019; however, a decrease occurred for 2020.
+Net occupancy expense typically increases as the Company expands; however, a decrease occurred for 2021 through 2019.
 One factor that can offset occupancy expense is the receipt by the Company of building rent as it is netted out of occupancy expense.
 The greatest contributor to building rent comes from the division of FM Investments within the Bank.
-This division experienced a stronger 2020 than 2019; however weaker than 2018.
-The department was short staffed most of 2020 through 2018.
-For 2020, building rent as generated from FM Investments was higher by \$24.8 thousand.
+This division experienced a stronger 2021 than 2020 and a stronger 2020 than 2019.
+The acquisition of Adams County Financial Resources has contributed to this improvement.
+For 2021, building rent as generated from FM Investments was higher by \$407.9 thousand.
 Rent is received in lieu of commissions.
-This increase of revenue in addition to decreased automobile expenses of \$64.2 thousand and building repair and maintenance expenses of \$69.7 thousand contributed to the decreased net occupancy expense of \$46.0 thousand for 2020 as compared to 2019.
-Building rent as generated by FM Investments was lower by \$60.6 thousand in 2019 contributing to the overall increase to net occupancy to \$560.0 thousand in 2019 as compared to 2018.
+This increase of revenue was able to offset increased building repair and maintenance expenses of \$230.9 thousand and lease expense of \$57.6 thousand thus contributing to the decreased net occupancy expense of \$87 thousand for 2021 as compared to 2020.
+Building rent as generated by FM Investments was higher by \$24.8 thousand in 2020 which contributed along with decreased automobile expenses of \$64.2 thousand and building repair and maintenance expenses of \$69.7 thousand to the overall decrease to net occupancy of \$46.0 thousand in 2020 as compared to 2019.